 The National Co-ordinating Centre for the Physics of Mammography (NCCPM) is run on behalf of the NHS Breast Screening Programme (NHSBSP) by the Medical Physics Department of the Royal Surrey County Hospital.

-The NCCPM is led by Professor K C Young who is the National QA Physicist for the NHSBSP.
-Dr J M Oduko is the deputy QA Physicist.
+The NCCPM is led by Dr Alistair Mackenzie who is the National QA Physicist for the NHSBSP.
 The centre has a broad remit to provide scientific and technical advice to the NHSBSP.
 This involves the setup and management of information systems that enable NCCPM to monitor the performance of the breast imaging equipment used in the NHSBSP.

-Advice and planning guidance is provided to the Director of Cancer Screening Programmes and throughout the NHSBSP by active participation in formal national committees and meetings, as well as direct communications with leading radiologists, radiographers and physicists working for the NHSBSP.
+Advice and planning guidance is provided to Public Health England and throughout the NHSBSP by active participation in formal national committees and meetings, as well as direct communications with leading radiologists, radiographers and physicists working for the NHSBSP.

 A variety of technologies have been developed to permit digital imaging in mammography.
 Since these systems can behave and perform quite differently from the analogue technology, it was necessary to develop appropriate standards and testing procedures for measuring image quality and radiation dose.